mspillman/cdash/README.md

 i.
 [Instructions for creating an Ubuntu 14.04 AMI](http://star.mit.edu/cluster/mlarchives/2545.html).
 Follow these instructions up to step 3.

 ii.
 When logging in to the instance, make sure you have X-forwarding enabled so that you can view graphical windows.
 This will be critical when installing DASH.
-For Windows users, [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is recommended, to be used in conjunction with [XWin server](http://x.cygwin.com/devel/server/).
+For Windows users, [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is recommended, to be used in conjunction with [Xming](http://sourceforge.net/projects/xming/) or [XWin server](http://x.cygwin.com/devel/server/).

 Once logged on to the instance, Run the following command to install the dependencies for cdash:
 `sudo dpkg --add-architecture i386 && sudo apt-get update && sudo apt-get install wine xvfb p7zip-full zip -y`